 - To move within Lido island, you can use regular buses or walk to the conference.

 - To travel between Venice city center and the Lido island to move about the city center of Venice, you must use the ‘vaporetto’ waterbuses.

 - Venice and the Lido are very walking friendly.
 You can get most places by foot unless you need to cross from the Lido back to Venice.

 Tickets for public transportation must be bought before you board.
 It is possible to buy tickets on the vaporetto waterbus, but they will often cost you more.
-You can buy tickets directly at the airport, at Lido Santa Maria Elisabetta, or many other city ticket offices.
+You can buy tickets directly at the airport, Lido Santa Maria Elisabetta, or many other city ticket offices.
 At the S.M.E.
 Lido pier, there are several machines as well as at most water bus piers in Venice.